RetroReversing/retroReversing/pages/gameboy/intro.md

 The archive only seems to contains the "IS-CGB-CAD" tool, which I presume is some sort of graphics/map editor.
 Graphics, Sprites and Tiles are known as "characters" for the GameBoy.
 So I presume it stands for Intelligent Systems Character A???
 Designer

+## Intelligent Systems eXecutable - ISX and CVTISX
+ISX is the format that the Assembler (ISAS) compiles the programs into, it is a compressed version of the rom, to convert it into a standard gameboy rom you need to run it through CVTISX (ConvertISX).

 ### CAD Change history
 ```
 IS-CGB-CAD change history